dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 load_info = pipeline.run(source)
 ```

 Running this pipeline will create two tables in the DuckDB: `posts` and `comments` with the data from the respective API endpoints.
+The `comments` resource will fetch comments for each post by using the `id` field from the `posts` resource.

 ## Setup guide